About Eric Darnell Pritchard

 Thank you for stopping by to learn more about me and my work.

 I am originally from Queens, NY and was raised in Black feminist abundance by my grandmother, mother, and aunt.
 Today, I am an ancestor-led and fortified, “community-accountable” (Alexis Pauline Gumbs), writer, teacher, and Black queer feminist alchemist.
-I am also the endowed Brown Chair in English Literacy and Associate Professor of English at the University of Arkansas and part of the faculty of the historic and prestigious Bread Loaf School of English at Middlebury College.
+I am also the endowed Brown Chair in English Literacy and Associate Professor of English at the University of Arkansas, the Founding Director of the Community Literacies Collaboratory, and part of the faculty of the historic and prestigious Bread Loaf School of English at Middlebury College.
 I write and teach about literacy and rhetoric and their intersections with fashion, beauty, popular culture, identity, and power.

 I earned a PhD in English (with distinction) and an MA in Afro-American Studies from the University of Wisconsin-Madison.
 I am also a proud alum of The Lincoln University of Pennsylvania, the nation’s oldest historically Black college and university.